|Road traffic injury deaths and hospitalisations

 |Unmet need for GP services due to lack of transport

-- Rates of unmet GP need due to a lack of transport were higher in Hawke's Bay, Hutt and Counties Manukau DHBs.
+- Rates of unmet GP need due to a lack of transport were highest in Northland, Hawke's Bay, and Counties Manukau DHBs in 2014–17.

 |Health burden due to road transport